-The basic problem, therefore, would seem to be how to communicate the essential supracultural core of the gospel to new believers in other cultures without having it contaminated by the non-Christian forms with which it must be communicated and shared.
+The basic problem, therefore, would seem to be how to communicate the essential supracultural2 core of the gospel to new believers in other cultures without having it contaminated by the non-Christian forms with which it must be communicated and shared.
 This contamination may be manifested in any aspect of Christian ministry - apostolate, proclamation, fellowship, service or teaching, all of which in the last analysis are culturally conditioned.

 It was partly the fear of this which hindered early missionary efforts in the fourth century.
-Ulfilas, for instance, had little support for his translation proposals1 as it was thought the pure gospel could not be transmitted in the impure tongue of the Goths.

-This raises a whole nest of problems and questions that are within the orbit of these presentations.
-Perhaps the first of them is: what exactly is the essential core of the gospel which has to be transmitted?
-As we look at the Scriptures within their Hebrew and Greek garments, just what is supracultural, and what is cultural?
-The history of the translation of the English Bible is a story of the struggle for cultural relevance in communication, a struggle for meaning, not only across cultures (Hebrew and Greek to English) but across generations of semantic change (Elizabethan, Victorian and Modern Man).
+Ulfilas, for instance, had little support for his translation proposals1 as it was thought the pure gospel could not be transmitted in the impure tongue of the Goths.3 and Greek garments, just what is supracultural, and what is cultural?
+The history of the translation of the English Bible is a story of the struggle for cultural relevance in communication, a struggle for meaning, not only across cultures (Hebrew and Greek to English)4 but across generations of semantic change (Elizabethan, Victorian and Modern Man).
 Likewise, in every mission field over the last century, Scripture translation reminds us that the gospel, which is above culture, nevertheless has to he presented in a meaningful cultural form.